Syed-Masrur-Ahmed/GitGud/README.md

 Generated commit message:
 ┌────────────────────────────────────────┐
-│ feat: add commit message generation    │
+│ feat: add user authentication          │
 │                                        │
-│ - add commit_message_generator.py     │
+│ - add auth service                     │
-│ - add commit.py                       │
+│ - add login component                  │
-│ - update cli.py                       │
+│ - update routes                        │
 └────────────────────────────────────────┘

 ?
 What would you like to do?